Expression of glucosylceramide synthase in invasive ductal breast cancer may be correlated with high estrogen receptor status and low HER-2 status

 Diagnostic Pathology 2014, 9:22 doi:10.1186/1746-1596-9-22Published: 23 January 2014

-Background and objectives Breast cancer is one of the most common causes of cancer-related deaths in women worldwide.
+Breast cancer is one of the most common causes of cancer-related deaths in women worldwide.
 Studies on glucosylceramide synthase (GCS) activity suggest that this enzyme has a role in the development of multidrug resistance in many cancer cells.
 However, few studies have shown the expression of GCS in invasive ductal breast cancer and breast intraductal proliferative lesions.

 In total, 196 samples from patients with invasive ductal breast cancer and 61 samples of breast intraductal proliferative lesions were collected.
 Immunohistochemical analyses were conducted to determine the expression of GCS and other related proteins.